by Todd Walker

 Get Home Bag

 Guys ~ time to swallow your pride and invest in a good man purse.
 One peek into the bottomless pit the ladies call a purse will convince you of its utility.

 Manly men and only a few metro-sexuals correctly refer to their Man Purse as Get Home Bags (GHB).
-A book bag, shoulder bag, brief case, or duffel bag will serve the purpose.
+A book bag, shoulder bag, brief case, or small duffel bag will serve the purpose.
 Keep in mind that a well stocked GHB isn’t built to get you through a sudden zombie apocalypse or end of the world scenario.
 GHB’s are simply a stopgap measure to get you home safely.